What is Foster Care?

 24 Hour Support

-Veritas House provides each carer with on-call telephone support 24 hours a day, seven days a week.
-This service is used for duty of care issues or at times of a critical incidents or stressful situations.
+Veritas House provides each Foster Carer with on-call telephone support 24 hours a day, seven days a week.
+This service is used for duty of care issues or at times of critical incidents or stressful situations.
 A support person will be available to speak with you and guide you through any issues that you may be having during or after normal business hours.

 Education and Training Opportunities

-Veritas House is committed to providing carers with ongoing learning and development opportunities.
-Education and training can help carers understand what is going on for a child or young person in care and give ideas about strategies and solutions to improve their situation.
-At your Annual Carer Review, Veritas will update your Carer Development Plan to record any training you have attended and to note any additional education or skills you may need or want, taking into consideration the age and needs of the children and young people in your care at that time.
+Veritas House is committed to providing our Foster Carers with ongoing learning and development opportunities.
+Education and training can help Foster Carers understand what is going on for a child or young person in care and give ideas about strategies and solutions to improve their situation.
+At your Annual Foster Carer Review, Veritas will update your Foster Carer Development Plan to record any training you have attended and to note any additional education or skills you may need or want, taking into consideration the age and needs of the children and young people in your care at that time.

-Your Case Worker or Carer Support Officer will speak to you about planning respite care to suit your needs and the needs of the children and young people in your care.
-Planned respite also assists Veritas to, where possible, utilise the same respite carer or contact worker from Veritas’ Non-Placement Support Service, so the child or young person can form a stable, positive relationship with them.
+Your Case Worker or Foster Carer Support Officer will speak to you about planning respite care to suit your needs and the needs of the children and young people in your care.
+Planned respite also assists Veritas House to, where possible, utilise the same respite Foster Carer or contact worker from Veritas’ Non-Placement Support Service, so the child or young person can form a stable, positive relationship with them.

-Veritas House is committed to providing carers with a chance to network with other carers on a regular basis.
-The ‘Veritas House Kids in Care Network’ meets regularly to provide opportunities for carers to meet, connect, swap advice and build local support networks.
-Veritas also runs regular carer picnics, morning teas and sports days as well as having an end of year party where carers and young people can enjoy the festive season.
+Veritas House is committed to providing Foster Carers with a chance to network with other carers on a regular basis.
+The ‘Veritas House Kids in Care Network’ meets regularly to provide opportunities for Foster Carers to meet, connect, swap advice and build local support networks.
+Veritas House also runs regular Foster Carer picnics, morning teas and sports days, as well as having an end of year party where Foster Carers and young people can enjoy the festive season.

-Foster, relative and kinship carers are volunteers, so they are not paid a wage but instead receive a Care Allowance to help cover the costs of caring for a child or young person, including expenses such as food, clothing, hobbies, holidays, gifts and general medical expenses.
-The Australian Government also provides a range of other family assistance payments, concessions and rebates which carers may be eligible for.
+Foster Carers, Relative and Kinship Carers are volunteers, so they are not paid a wage but instead receive a Care Allowance to help cover the costs of caring for a child or young person, including expenses such as food, clothing, hobbies, holidays, gifts and general medical expenses.
+The Australian Government also provides a range of other family assistance payments, concessions and rebates which Foster Carers may be eligible for.

-If you would like further information on becoming a foster carer with Veritas House, we would love to hear from you.
+If you would like further information on becoming a Foster Carer with Veritas House, we would love to hear from you.
 Please fill out your details in the form provided and a member of our CART team will be in touch as soon as possible.
-Alternatively you can speak to our Carer Recruitment Officer on 1300 01 1973.
+Alternatively you can speak to our Foster Carer Recruitment Officer on 1300 01 1973.